 Jozefien is a creative publisher and writer.
 Ze writes columns for De Standaard, draws comics for Nieuwsblad Magazine en sometimes crawls on stage for a debate on realistic representation, media and gender equality.
 Currently she’s working on a scenario for a Flemish fiction series.

 Jozefien has been a regular columnist at De Standaard since April 2020.
 Her columns and opinions are published biweekly on Thursdays.
 Here you can find a selection of those columns.

 Jozefien has been a regular cartoonist at Nieuwsblad Magazine since 2015.
 Every two weeks she draws under the alias Roxie about her daily struggles and the work of raising two noisy teenage sons.
 If you are interested in messy motherhood and life lessons from 'den Aldi', you can follow Roxie via Instagram and Facebook.

 The Naked Truth

 Having a female body, it's a challenge: you should always be thin, body hair is a no go and everybody has an opinion on what you're wearing.
-In 'The Naked Truth, undressing body bullshit' Jozefien Daelemans discusses with candor and whit what it's like to be a woman.
+In this book Jozefien discusses with candor and whit what it's like to be a woman.
 From personal stories to research, history and references from pop culture, she tries to answers questions like: Why do we praise motherhood, but do we feel the need to hide or mom bods?
-Why are we so obsessed with looking young?
+Why should our legs look like hotdogs?
 And is the thick booty trend really emancipating?
 You'll find out in 'The Naked Truth'.